weflex/pancake/README.md

 - a *RECOMMENDED* top level headline named `EMBEDABLE`, that we are using it to generate the embedable model.
 - a *RECOMMENDED* top level headline named `MODELS` that we are using to build the models.

+### Pancake Ecosystem

+- [weflex/pancake-agent](https://github.com/weflex/pancake-agent) an agent library to execute the PTC(Pancake Target Code), which is based on loopback
+- [weflex/pancake-sdk-javascript](https://github.com/weflex/pancake-sdk-javascript) The pancake SDK for JavaScript builder, this tool is a library and CLI to let you build JavaScript library to connect your data store at browser-side.

 ### Installation

 ```